JasonParentEAB/tutorial/README.md

 ### Making the Application Look Pretty

 Our code is now more efficient.
 Using forms allows us to avoid having to edit the template and the view every time we add more fields to the form.
 The code is solid, but the application still looks ugly.
 Let's spruce it up using Bootstrap components and styles.
 While we're at it, let's make a base template that the home and create templates can inherit from, so we avoid duplicate code.
-Create a new HTML file in the organizations templates files and name it base.
+Create a new HTML file in the *templates/organizations* folder and name it *base.html*.

 ```html
 <!-- organizations/templates/organizations/base.html -->